theianchia/project-kit-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 * Project Kit is a ruby project starter kit that makes bootstrapping and syncing common development items easy.
-  * It aims to speed up ruby projects by hosting these development templates in a centralised directory as a single source of truth and distribute changes to multiple projects all from a single point.
+  * It aims to speed up ruby projects by hosting these development templates in a centralised directory as a single source of truth and propagate changes to multiple projects all from a single point.
   * Project Kit is built using `Thor`, a toolkit for building CLI interfaces.
 A `Thor` class exposes an executable with a number of subcommands where public methods defined become task commands.